 It's important to keep in mind that due to the open nature of e-mail, you can't necessarily trust these sorts of lists the way you might think they'd work.
 Spammers often modify e-mail headers to make it seem as though their messages come from a different address than they really do.

 And although it might seem logical to add

 *@gustavus.edu to your allow list, you should not do this.
 Because of the way e-mail aliases are processed, you'll end up allowing spam sent to e-mail lists to enter your inbox.

 If you find that after you enable SpamAssassin, your e-mail is being marked incorrectly, either as spam or ham, you can help train SpamAssassin to correctly identify bad email.

-If you have an email in your inbox that's spam, just move it to your Filtered_by_me mailbox.
-SpamAssassin will look through this mailbox every night and use the messages in it to learn what you think spam is.
+If you have an email in your inbox that's spam, just move it to a Filtered_by_me mailbox.
+You may have to create this mailbox.
+SpamAssassin will look through this mailbox every night and use the messages in it to learn what you consider spam.
 This mailbox should be used in conjunction with your spam threshold (explained above).